 4 - Hands on handling of dangerously venomous snake species of all major types, including all dangerous Victorian snakes as well as most common varieties from elsewhere in Australia including Taipans (the world's most deadly snake) and Death Adders.
 The course participants handle all these snakes.
 No other snake handling course in Victoria or anywhere else in Australia offers this essential component and frankly they are grossly inferior.
 This "hands on" by participants is done in total safety in this course as all snakes used have been "voided" using the (world first) methods described in Hoser 2004 and later papers.

-5 - Detailed "hands on" explanation of handling deadly snakes in the wild state using "voids", including use of appropriate tools, containers and the like.
+5 - Detailed "hands on" explanation of handling deadly snakes in the wild state using "voids" and/or "intact", including use of appropriate tools, containers and the like.
 This includes details of what not to do, use and the like.

 6 - Transportation protocols (legally and not-legally binding), including that which should be done, including standardized treatment for exoparasites, keeping accurate records and the like.